Frankie (2019 film)

-Frankie is a 2019 American-French drama film directed by Ira Sachs, from a screenplay by Sachs and Mauricio Zacharias.
+Frankie is a 2019 drama film directed by Ira Sachs, from a screenplay by Sachs and Mauricio Zacharias.
 It stars Isabelle Huppert, Brendan Gleeson, Greg Kinnear, Marisa Tomei, and Jérémie Renier.

 It had its world premiere at the 2019 Cannes Film Festival on May 20, 2019.
-It was released in France on August 28, 2019, by SBS Distribution, and in the United States on October 25, 2019, by Sony Pictures Classics.
+It was released in France on August 28, 2019, by SBS Distribution, in the United States on October 25, 2019, by Sony Pictures Classics, and in Portugal on December 12, 2019, by Midas Filmes.

 Plot

 Frankie, a well-known French actress, has only a few months to live.
 For that reason, she decides to spend her last vacation with her large family in Sintra (Portugal).
 Despite the picturesque location, the relatives present struggle with a variety of love, marriage and money problems.